 I really appreciate your presence at the church, smiles you showed to me, jokes you shared with me and openness you carry before me.
 My departure might be too sudden (I guess it surely is…) but I just wanted to express a big, big “THANK YOU” to each one of you for being so wonderful during my mission.

 Thank you for having listened to master Yasu very well. 😂 Maybe you’re the most bothered one among all and I can’t believe I texted you more than any of my friends in Toronto!
 I really wanted to use the rap video (even wanted to join you and Carter) at the first sushi night.
 Would be nice if you could send it to me someday after you do the finishing touch.
 Love to see it.

 I have to appreciate your help especially at the gathering last week!
-“Reverend” Elaine, your ideas and suggestions were always helpful and nice (some were too crazy to apply to the service, but my favorite for sure 😃 ) and sometimes you sounded more like a mature university student.
+“Reverend” Elaine😛, your ideas and suggestions were always helpful and nice (some were too crazy to apply to the service, but my favorite for sure ) and sometimes you sounded more like a mature university student.
 I hope your spiritual maturity is kept nurtured even in the tough situation ahead.

 I’m sending this with my sincere prayer.
-Didn’t imagine I would cry when I had to say bye-bye to the deadly quiet teens from the first meeting (yes, you guys were exactly like the creepy doll in the room) .
-Really can’t thank you enough for what you have done to me, for me and with me.
+Didn’t imagine I would cry when I had to say bye-bye to the deadly quiet teens from the first meeting (yes, you guys looked exactly like the creepy doll at the corner) .

 A big, big, BIG “ALIGATO” to you all.

-You guys are really, really awesome!
+You guys are really, really awesome!!